epieczko/gradle-vgfr-plugin/README.md

 ### Version Plugin

 #### Introduction
-This plugin enhances gradle's capabilities of `project.version` setting it to a `tane.mahuta.gradle.plugin.version.VersionExtension`.
+This plugin enhances gradle's capabilities of `project.version` setting it to a `tane.mahuta.gradle.plugin.version.VersioningExtension`.

 It override's gradle's `project.version` which and tampers with `project.metaClass.setVersion` in the way that setting is version is delegated to the extension.